-25.6 Unsettled lawsuits
+24.6 Unsettled lawsuits

 The Company has entered into several proceedings with its labor unions, tax authorities and other parties that primarily involve Coca-Cola FEMSA and its subsidiaries.
 These proceedings have resulted in the ordinary course of business and are common to the industry in which the Company operates.
-Such contingencies were classified by the Company as less than probable, the estimated amount as of December 31, 2013 of these lawsuits is Ps.
-15,793, however, the Company believes that the ultimate resolution of such proceedings will not have a material effect on its consolidated financial position or result of operations.
+Such contingencies were classified by the Company as less than probable but not remote, the estimated amount as of December 31, 2014 of these lawsuits is Ps.
+24,909, however, the Company believes that the ultimate resolution of such proceedings will not have a material effect on its consolidated financial position or result of operations.